The Genetics of Alzheimer's Disease and Frontotemporal Disorders

 - Read about the ADRC's identification of the PSEN2 N141I mutation in a family from Russia’s Volga River region, which led to their realization in 2010 that the original patient with Alzheimer's disease (Auguste D.) lived in this same region of Germany and probably carried this PS2 mutation.

-NIA-supported scientists, including at the ADRC, are continuing research into early-onset disease through the Dominantly Inherited Alzheimer Network (DIAN TU), the first prevention trial for Autosomal Dominant Alzheimer’s Disease (ADAD) families, through an international research partnership.
+NIA-supported scientists, including at the ADRC, are continuing research into early-onset disease through the Dominantly Inherited Alzheimer Network (led by the Washington University School of Medicine at St. Louis) the first prevention trial for Autosomal Dominant Alzheimer’s Disease (ADAD) families, through an international research partnership.
 By observing the Alzheimer's-related brain changes that occur in these families long before symptoms of memory loss or cognitive issues appear, scientists hope to gain insight into how and why the disease develops in both its early- and late-onset forms.

 - NIA's Early-Onset Alzheimer's Disease: A Resource List.

 Frontotemporal lobar degeneration (FTLD) comprises several different progressive neurological disorders that affect cognition, behavior, and/or language, and lead to dementia.
 These include behavioral variant frontotemporal dementia (FTD), semantic dementia, primary progressive aphasia, and FTD-motor neuron disease.
 In about 15 to 40 percent of people, a genetic (hereditary) cause can be identified.
 Individuals with a family history of frontotemporal disorders are more likely to have a genetic form of the disease than those without such a history.
 Scientists have discovered several different genes that, when mutated, can lead to frontotemporal disorders: